Avinash99b/DropHere/backend/README.md

 # 🔧 Drophere Backend

-The **Drophere Backend** handles the core signaling, encryption utility endpoints (if any), and supports establishing **peer-to-peer (P2P)** encrypted messaging and file transfer using **Firebase Realtime Database** as a signaling mechanism.
+The **Drophere Backend** handles the core signaling, and supports establishing **peer-to-peer (P2P)** encrypted messaging and file transfer using **PeerJS** as a signaling mechanism.

-This backend is part of the parent project [`drophere`](https://github.com/your-org/drophere), designed with a **modular microservice architecture** to ensure flexibility and replaceability of core components like signaling and encryption.
+This backend is part of the parent project [`drophere`](https://github.com/avinash99b/drophere), designed with a * *modular microservice architecture** to ensure flexibility and replaceability of core components like signaling and encryption.

 ---

 ## 🚀 Tech Stack

 - **Node.js + Express** – Lightweight REST API server
-- **Firebase Realtime Database** – Used for peer signaling and connection initiation
+- **PeerJS** – Used for peer signaling and connection initiation
-- **WebSockets (future-ready)** – Placeholder for alternative signaling layers
 - **Modular/Micro Structure** – Swappable signaling modules (Firebase, Redis, WebSocket, etc.)

 ---